api-platform/docs/core/configuration.md

         api_keys: []

     collection:
+        # The name of the query parameter to filter nullable results (with the ExistsFilter).
+        exists_parameter_name: 'exists'

         # The default order of results.
         order: 'ASC'

-        # The name of the query parameter to order results.
+        # The name of the query parameter to order results (with the OrderFilter).
         order_parameter_name: 'order'

         pagination: